 The advantages of the Offline Processing method are the following ones:

-- No NVIDIA GPU is required.
+- If you do not use H264 or H265 compression, no Nvidia GPU is required to record SVO files.
 The recording computer only needs a USB 3.0 port and an i5 or higher CPU.
-Most of our users use an INTEL NUC or a Jetson TX2.
+Most of our users use an INTEL NUC or an Nvidia Jetson board.

 - This method offers the possibility to tune the SDK parameters in order to generate different outputs from the same video sequence.